-The proposed Mural Project involves the installation of a mural on interior walls of an existing park facility.
+The proposed Project involves the installation of a mural on interior walls of an existing park facility.
 This will not result in any expansion of the use of the facility.
-Therefore, RAP staff recommends that the Board determine that the subject project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 1(1) of the City CEQA Guidelines.
-A Notice of Exemption will be filed with the Los Angeles County Clerk with upon Board's approval.
+Therefore, RAP staff recommends that the Board determine that the subject Project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 1 (1) of the City CEQA Guidelines.
+A Notice of Exemption will be filed with the Los Angeles County Clerk within five (5) working days of the Board's approval.

-The Sixth Council District Office and RAP management and staff support the Mural Project at Mid-Valley Intergenerational Multipurpose Center.
+Council District 6 and RAP management and staff support this project at Albert Piantanida Intergenerational Center.